vimus/libmpd-haskell/README.md

 [cabal-install]: http://hackage.haskell.org/package/cabal-install

+## Running tests
+To run the libmpd testsuite, do:

+`./tests/run-tests.lhs`

 ## Compiler support
 We try to support the two last major versions of GHC, but only the latest version is actually tested for.